Computer Animation Production System: Technical capabilities

-Decline and legacy
+Decline and eventual replacement

 Treasure Planet (2002) and Home on the Range (2004) under-performed financially in their theatrical runs.
-This, combined with the success of CGI animated movies from Pixar Animation Studios and competitor DreamWorks Animation, prompted Disney Feature Animation's management team to close down their traditional 2D animation department in 2004.
-The CAPS desks were removed and the custom automated scanning cameras were dismantled and scrapped.
+This, combined with the success of CGI-animated feature films from Pixar Animation Studios and competitor DreamWorks Animation, eventually prompted Walt Disney Feature Animation's management team to close down their traditional 2-D animation department in 2004.
+The CAPS desks were removed and the custom automated scanning cameras were dismantled and officially scrapped.
 By 2005, only one desk system remained, and that was only for reading the data for the films that had been made with CAPS.

-In 2007, John Lasseter became the studio's new head of management and called for the 2D unit's reopening.
-Rather than return to CAPS, however, Disney's subsequent traditionally animated productions How to Hook Up Your Home Theater (2007), The Princess and the Frog (2009), The Ballad of Nessie (2011), and Winnie the Pooh (2011) were produced using Toon Boom Animation's commercial computer software, which offered a more up-to-date digital animation system.
+In 2007, John Lasseter became the studio's new head of the management team and called for the 2-D animation unit's reopening.
+Rather than return to CAPS, however, Disney's subsequent traditionally animated feature and short film production projects How to Hook Up Your Home Theater (2007), The Princess and the Frog (2009), The Ballad of Nessie (2011), and Winnie the Pooh (2011) were produced using Toon Boom Animation's Toon Boom Harmony commercial animation computer software, which offered a more up-to-date modern contemporary digital animation system.